Carpet Cleaning Warrington | Carpet Cleaners in Warrington

 Black or darkened area can be removed.

-That area will be flushed under pressure using clean cold water.
+That area will be flushed under pressure using cold water.
 A urine application is applied, agitated, and allowed to dwell to neutralise any contaminants.
 This is then removed again under pressure bit with heated water.
 A UV torch is used to check total removal.
 Sometimes this process may have to be repeated.

 In areas where more than one area is subjected to contamination.